FOI Frequently Asked Questions

 Can someone make a FOI request on my behalf?

 Yes.
 You can authorise another person (e.g. a solicitor) to make a request on your behalf.
 If you would like someone to make a request on your behalf for your personal information, you must provide written authorisation.
+The Freedom of Information Client Authority Form (PDF) or FOI Client Authority Form (Word) can be used for this purpose.

 How do I make a valid request?